 Common enquiries and issues related to training include:

 - advice on training options (part-time, extended skills).

 Contact us today for confidential advice and support.

-GPRA are the advocates for registrars in both the general practice sector and with government on issues that matter to registrars — an important independent voice in a time of great change to general practice.
+GPRA are the advocates for registrars in both the general practice sector and with the Federal Government on issues that matter to registrars — an important independent voice in a time of great change to general practice.

 - With overall responsibility for GP training transitioning to the general practice medical colleges (RACGP and ACRRM).
 GPRA is actively involved in transition arrangements, and the long-term GP training environment, as an independent entity that is able to protect checks and measures that ensures the system works for the doctors in training.
 We aim to assist with ensuring the success of the new arrangements.

 - GPRA negotiate the National Terms and Conditions for the Employment of Registrars (NTCER).
 This important document outlines the minimum terms and conditions which a registrar receives.
-The NTCER is being renegotiated in 2018 – another reason why it is important for all registrar to get involved with GPRA.
-Your support and involvement helps GPRA ensure the terms and conditions in the NTCER are fair and reasonable for the registrar as well as the training practice.
+Your support and involvement help GPRA ensure the terms and conditions in the NTCER are fair and reasonable for the registrar as well as the training practice.